richardscarrott/jquery-ui-carousel/README.md

 Sets the easing equation used.

 #### startAt: null (number)
-If set the carousel will start on the specified page (one based).
+If set the carousel will start on the specified page (zero based).

 #### autoScroll: false (boolean)
 Set to true to invoke auto scrolling, note when the mouse enters the carousel the interval will stop, it'll consequently begin when the mouse leaves.